jeremylong/DependencyCheck/ant/src/site/markdown/configuration.md

-cmakeAnalyzerEnabled          | Sets whether the [experimental](../analyzers/index.html) CMake Analyzer should be used.                    | true autoconfAnalyzerEnabled       | Sets whether the [experimental](../analyzers/index.html) autoconf Analyzer should be used.                 | true composerAnalyzerEnabled       | Sets whether the [experimental](../analyzers/index.html) PHP Composer Lock File Analyzer should be used.   | true nodeAnalyzerEnabled           | Sets whether the [retired](../analyzers/index.html) Node.js Analyzer should be used.                  | true nspAnalyzerEnabled            | Sets whether the NSP Analyzer should be used.                                                              | true retireJsAnalyzerEnabled       | Sets whether the RetireJS Analyzer should be used.                                                         | true nuspecAnalyzerEnabled         | Sets whether the .NET Nuget Nuspec Analyzer will be used.                                                  | true cocoapodsAnalyzerEnabled      | Sets whether the [experimental](../analyzers/index.html) Cocoapods Analyzer should be used.                | true bundleAuditAnalyzerEnabled    | Sets whether the [experimental](../analyzers/index.html) Bundle Audit Analyzer should be used.             | true
+cmakeAnalyzerEnabled          | Sets whether the [experimental](../analyzers/index.html) CMake Analyzer should be used.                    | true autoconfAnalyzerEnabled       | Sets whether the [experimental](../analyzers/index.html) autoconf Analyzer should be used.                 | true composerAnalyzerEnabled       | Sets whether the [experimental](../analyzers/index.html) PHP Composer Lock File Analyzer should be used.   | true nodeAnalyzerEnabled           | Sets whether the [retired](../analyzers/index.html) Node.js Analyzer should be used.                       | true nspAnalyzerEnabled            | Sets whether the NSP Analyzer should be used.                                                              | true retireJsAnalyzerEnabled       | Sets whether the [experimental](../analyzers/index.html) RetireJS Analyzer should be used.                                                         | true retirejsFilterNonVulnerable   | Configures the RetireJS Analyzer to remove non-vulnerable JS dependencies from the report.                 | false retirejsFilter                | A nested configuration that can be specified multple times; The regex defined is used to filter JS files based on content. | &nbsp;
+nuspecAnalyzerEnabled         | Sets whether the .NET Nuget Nuspec Analyzer will be used.                                                  | true cocoapodsAnalyzerEnabled      | Sets whether the [experimental](../analyzers/index.html) Cocoapods Analyzer should be used.                | true bundleAuditAnalyzerEnabled    | Sets whether the [experimental](../analyzers/index.html) Bundle Audit Analyzer should be used.             | true